Doctoral Training Programme in Clinical Psychology

 The educational programme is divided into three year-long stages.
-In the first year, trainees work with adults from a variety of backgrounds and access a range of adult primary, secondary and tertiary services.
-During this year the focus is on developing the foundation competencies required to work with individuals.
-In the second year, trainees work for six months each with children and families, and also with people with disabilities.
-During this year the focus is the development of advanced competencies in working with families and systems.
+In the first year, trainees work with adults from a variety of backgrounds and access a range of adult primary, secondary, and tertiary services.
+During this year, the focus is on developing the foundation competencies required to work with individuals.
+In the second year, trainees work for six months each with children and families, and also with people with disabilities to achieve competencies of working with families, children and people with learning disabilities.
+During this year, the focus is the development of advanced competencies in working with families and carers and systems.
 In the final year, competencies will be consolidated and expanded through working with older people and within a specialist area.
 Choice of the specialist area is decided upon through attention to whether a trainee has any outstanding training needs, in combination with their particular areas of clinical interest.
-During this final year the focus will be on developing more advanced clinical competencies and further development of competencies in working with teams and organisations.
-Unique specialist third year placement opportunities have been recently developed between the Salomons programme and Public Health Organisations in Kent and Sussex.
+During this final year, the focus will be on developing more advanced clinical competencies and further development of competencies in working with teams and organisations.
+Unique specialist third year placement opportunities have been recently developed between the Salomons programme and Public Health Organisations in Kent.

-The programme is currently seeking accreditation from the Association of Family Therapy for a pathway through the programme which would enable those trainees who wish it, to be able to achieve a Foundation (non-practising level) in systemic therapy.
-Those trainees interested in this pathway would opt to take the Systemic Teaching Option at the beginning of the third year to add to teaching they receive as part of the Clinical Psychology programme in the second year.
-We have seen our first cohort through the pathway and will be seeking accreditation retrospectively (in line with AFT practice) in the summer of 2020.
+The programme has accreditation from the Association of Family Therapy for a pathway through the programme which would enable those trainees who wish it to be able to achieve a Foundation (non-practising level) in systemic therapy.
+Those trainees interested in this pathway would opt to take the Systemic Teaching Option at the beginning of the third year to add to systemic teaching all trainees receive as part of the Clinical Psychology Programme in the second year.

 At the start, and during each year of training, blocks of teaching are introduced which temporarily replace the routine weekly pattern of clinical, teaching and study days.

 The teaching is organised around six central strands as shown.